 Will is back with another classic sounding riff!
-This riff is a great exercise that gets you using your fingers on more than one strings, and improves on your chromatic movement.Length: 5:44 Difficulty: 1.0 Members Only
+This riff is a great exercise that gets you using your fingers on more than one strings, and improves on your chromatic movement.Length: 5:44 Difficulty: 1.0 FREE

 Will uses this catchy riff to teach you how to mute open strings and fretted notes, and how to add some rhythmic depth to your playing.Length: 5:43 Difficulty: 1.5 Members Only

-Here's another catch, classic sounding riff from Will.
+Here's another catchy, classic sounding riff from Will.
 This one will get you up and running with your alternate picking.
 A must have picking technique moving forward!Length: 7:04 Difficulty: 1.5 Members Only

 Remember the chromatic scale we learned earlier in this series?
 Well, Will steps it up a notch by adding a cool funky riff to help you earn your chromatic diploma!Length: 10:21 Difficulty: 2.0 Members Only